EVY-Platform/evy/docs/evy/sdui.md

             "format": "string"
         }

-        // Where the input data get sent for storage "destination": "string"
+        // Where the input data is stored "destination": "string"
     }